Dovyski/template/README.md

 # Title

 Project description goes here.
 This description is usually two to three lines long.
-It should give an overview of what the project is, eg technology used, philosophy of existence, what problem it is trying to solve, etc. If you need to write more than 3 lines of description, create subsections.
+It should give an overview of what the project is, e.g. technology used, philosophy of existence, what problem it is trying to solve, etc. If you need to write more than 3 lines of description, create subsections.

-> **NOTICE:** put here a message that is very relevant to users of the project, if any.
+> **NOTICE:** put here a message that is very relevant to the users of the project, if any.

 ## ✨Features